karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Docs: finish “Why smoz?” page (it was truncated) and add sections that answer “How is SMOZ?”, “Is it easy to try & adopt?”, and “Will API devs love it?”.
+- Fix: add missing `regex` property in `buildHttpMiddlewareStack/steps.ts` serializer and remove unused imports to clear Typedoc/typecheck warnings and ESLint errors reported in `docs`/`lint` outputs.

 - Docs build: remove TypeDoc warning by switching steps.ts to use the exported ApiMiddleware type in public signatures (no private alias).
 - Docs: README Quick links formatting & HTTP Middleware casing; Tour init  command updated to default template.
 - Docs: fix “add” examples to use `rest/foo/get` (avoid collision with the  template’s default hello endpoint) across README, Getting started, Tour, and examples.- Housekeeping: remove ActiveCampaign services, endpoints, and related config (orval/cached-axios, '@@/*' paths, knip entries).
 Verified build/typecheck/